 The SEAGO Technical Advisory Committee (TAC) is the transportation advisory committee to the Administrative Council and Executive Board.
-The voting members of the TAC are comprised of an appointed representative from each public works department of each member entity (or the local equivalent), and an ADOT representative.
+The voting members of the TAC are comprised of an appointed representative from each public works department of each member entity (or the local equivalent) as directed by SEAGO By-Laws, and an ADOT representative.
 The TAC has the authority, and primary responsibility to conduct technical reviews regarding all work activities of the Work Program; to recommend project awards; and to advise the Administrative Council and Executive Board on appropriate actions to be taken for the overall transportation planning policies and direction of the region.
 The 2010 Census triggered the creation of several new Metropolitan Planning Areas in Arizona.
 One of those is the Sierra Vista MPO which now administers its own transportation planning process.
 As a result, the City of Sierra Vista is no longer officially represented on the SEAGO TAC.
 The current TAC membership is shown in the table below.

-Community TAC Representative Cochise County Jackie Watkins, Engineering Director City of Benson Michelle Johnson, City Planner City of Bisbee Jesus Haro, Public Works Director City of Douglas Vacant - TBD, Public Works Director City of Tombstone Regina Duran, Clerk City of Willcox Gary Adams, Streets Superintendent Graham County Michael Bryce, County Engineer Town of Pima Sean Lewis, Town Manager City of Safford Randy Petty, City Engineer Town of Thatcher Tom Palmer, Public Works Director San Carlos Apache Tribe Charles Russell, Director, Transportation Dept. Greenlee County Phil Ronnerud, County Engineer Town of Clifton Rudy Perez, Town Manager Town of Duncan John Basteen, Town Manager Santa Cruz County Jesus Valdez, Public Works Director City of Nogales Juan Guerra, City Engineer Town of Patagonia Ronald Robinson, Town Manager ADOT Mark Hoffman, ADOT MPD
+Community TAC Representative

+Cochise County Jackie Watkins, Engineering Director

+City of Benson Michelle Johnson, City Planner

+City of Bisbee Jesus Haro, Public Works Director

+City of Douglas Dave Swietanski, Public Works Director

+City of Tombstone Regina Duran, Clerk

+City of Willcox William Teeters, Streets Superintendent

+Graham County Michael Bryce, County Engineer

+Town of Pima Sean Lewis, Town Manager

+City of Safford Lance Henrie, City Engineer

+Town of Thatcher Tom Palmer, Public Works Director

+San Carlos Apache Tribe Charles Russell, Director, Transportation Dept.

+Greenlee County Reed Larson, County Engineer

+Town of Clifton Rudy Perez, Town Manager

+Town of Duncan John Basteen, Town Manager

+Santa Cruz County Leonard Fontes, Deputy Public Works Director

+City of Nogales Juan Guerra, City Engineer

+Town of Patagonia Ronald Robinson, Town Manager

+ADOT Mark Hoffman, ADOT MPD